jcoy0907/vadditions/README.md

 README
 ======

-- Thank you for installing Vadditions (Vanilla Additions) into your Minecraft world!
+- Thank you for installing `Vadditions (Vanilla Additions)` into your Minecraft world!

 Installation
 ------------

-- Create a new world before installing Vadditions
+- Create a new world before installing `Vadditions`
-  If you are installing Vadditions into an existing world, please be aware that this process is irreversible due to world generation mechanics.
+  If you are installing `Vadditions` into an existing world, please be aware that this process is irreversible due to world generation mechanics.

-- Click on 'Source code (zip)' in the releases section of the Vadditions repository
+- Click on `Source code (zip)` in the releases section of the Vadditions repository
 - Unzip the downloaded file
 - Move `Vadditions Resources` into your                 `resourcepacks` folder
 - Move `Vadditions Data`      into your desired world's `datapacks` folder